alexanderjhurtado/cs152-discord-bot/README.md

 ## CS 152 Discord Bot

-This is a Discord bot created for the `CS 152: Trust and Safety Engineering` course at Stanford University (Fall 2021).
+This is a Discord bot created for the `CS 152: Trust and Safety Engineering` course at Stanford University (Fall 2021) using [Discord.py](https://discordpy.readthedocs.io/en/stable/).
 This particular bot handles two main components:
  1. the automated detection of targeted harassment campaigns, and
  2. functionality allowing moderators to effectively manage user reporting and manual review using a button interface.